Minerva Analytics (Manifest) has been a voluntary signatory of the FRC’s Stewardship Code since its launch in 2010.

-Voting guidance is specific to each clients based on their individual voting and stewardship policies.
-These policies create the framework for our analysts who answer a comprehensive series of voting and governance-related questions based on company disclosures – including explanations, if any.
+Voting guidance is specific to each client based on their individual voting and stewardship policies.
+These policies create the framework for our analysts who answer a comprehensive series of voting and governance-related questions based on company disclosures – including explanations if any.
 One set of answers informs the various models without the need for repetition which may lead to inconsistency and inaccuracy.
 Not all clients are concerned by the same issues and so our application of technology and expert understanding gives clients answers on their terms.
 Clients can use this system to create Red/Amber/Green or For/Against/Abstain/Case-by-case guidance per resolution.
-In addition Minerva Analytics operates a letter grade system for remuneration and sustainability governance which act as triggers.
+In addition, Minerva operates a letter grade system for remuneration and sustainability governance which act as triggers.

 We understand that boards are concerned about the correlation between voting recommendations and vote outcomes.
 There is no evidence in the UK market of a direct correlation between recommendations and final vote outcome, there is however a clear relationship between investors’ voting policies and the issues that we analyse.

 Votes withheld from management through an against vote or an abstention should always be treated as a signal from investors that they wish to engage on a matter of concern.